colinmorris/colinmorris.github.com/_posts/2017-03-14-weird-pop-songs.markdown

 verse<a id="cite2" href="#footnote2">**</a>.
 Reading across the rows (or down the columns), there are no matching phrases.
 That's how it usually goes with a verse.

-The long green-ish diagonals represent some long section that's repeated 3 times - sounds like a chorus.
+The long green-ish diagonals represent some long section that's repeated 3 times - looks like a chorus!
 (The smaller diagonals on either side of each chorus mean that it's internally repetitive.
 In this case, it splits cleanly down the middle, consisting of the same 28 word sequence sung twice in a row.)

 We can guess that the reddish thing is a bridge, because it doesn't match any other parts of the song and, unlike the verses, it has some distinct internal structure.
-Also, it occrurs about 3/4s of the way through.
+Also, it occurs about 3/4s of the way through.
 Very bridge-like.

 The only other notable feature is the small fuchsia pattern before the second chorus.
 That's just some very brief, local repetition at the end of the verse: "Or the police shut us down, down / Police shut us down, down").